Black holes shielded by magnetic fields: Introduction

 The Event Horizon Telescope (EHT) has recently imaged the polarized emission around the supermassive black hole (SMBH) M87* on event-horizon scales, and estimated the average magnetic field $\sim 1-30$ G \cite{eht7}.
 In an another interesting paper \cite{eatough}, it is mentioned that the emission models of Sagittarius A* require magnetic fields of about $30-100$ G to explain the synchrotron radiation from close to the event horizon.
 It is also inferred that the upper limit of the magnetic field in the X-ray corona of the BH Cygnus X-1 rises to $10^7$ G \cite{santo}.
 These are just a few example.
 Almost all the BHs are perhaps surrounded by a non-zero magnetic field, even it is very less compared to the magnetic field ($10^{15}$ G) of a magnetar (the origin and the characteristics of which are also completely different from a BH).
 In general, the Gauss order magnetic field is considered as strong enough in case of a (supermassive-)BH.
 Although the BHs formed by collapsing of magnetized progenitors, have magnetic fields penetrating the event horizon, and there are several possible scenarios, we have not yet found such a BH in our Universe, which possesses a magnetic field of the same order of magnitude of a magnetar.

 The motion of {\it charged} particles has been widely studied \cite{fs, shi, za, za2} considering a weakly magnetized Schwarzschild BH, and many interesting result found.
-However, the motion of a {\it neutral} test particle (which is very important from the astrophysical point of view) in the strongly magnetized Schwarzschild BH is not studied so far.
+On the other hand, the motion of a {\it neutral} test particle (which is very important from the astrophysical point of view) in the strongly magnetized Schwarzschild BH is not studied so far.
 It might be due to the following reason that a strong magnetic field has not been detected around a BH yet and/or it is generally assumed that a strong magnetic field cannot exist around a BH.
-In a stark contrast, considering the simple enough magnetized BH spacetime (i.e., magnetized Schwarzschild) with no assumption on the magnetic field intensity, here we show that a strongly magnetized BH might exist in nature but remain undetectable.
+A relatively more plausible physical reason for the absence of detection of strong magnetic fields associated with BHs could be due to the vacuum breakdown which allows the vacuum to break down for the creation of electron-positron pairs \cite{bz}.
+This argues against the accumulation of dynamically significant magnetic fields onto a BH, and the same remain undetected.
+However, considering the simple enough magnetized BH spacetime (i.e., magnetized Schwarzschild) with no assumption on the magnetic field intensity, here we show that a strongly magnetized BH might exist in nature but remain undetectable.

 The BHs are generally detected by watching for their effects on nearby stars (which orbit the BH), and gas (which forms the accretion disk around a BH).
 In both the cases, the motion of the test particles is governed by the Kepler motion.
 An orbiting test particle can have three different frequencies due to its motion, which play a significant role in astrophysics.
 The Kepler frequency gives the rate of rotation of a test particle in an orbit, the periastron precession frequency gives the precession of the orbit and the orbital/nodal plane precession frequency gives the precession of the orbital plane.
 The true nature of the central object could be inferred \cite{ckp, cbgm} by analyzing these three frequencies (for example, see \cite{bs, sv}).
 Studying the nature of these three fundamental frequencies in the magnetized Schwarzschild spacetime, we constrain the magnetic field for a astrophysical BH, above which a magnetized BH could remain undetectable.